nswanberg/observable_shared_code_example/README.md

 # observable_shared_code_example
 POC for using Observable Framework with NPM Workspaces to share common code.

-This simple case works, but as of 1.7.1, we need to clear the .observablehq/cache directory to get the latest changes to the shared code.
+Two small issues to note:
+- clear the .observablehq/cache directory after updating the shared code so that new code can be loaded.
+- We'll need two separate packages for shared code: one for packages that can run in the browser, like lodash and mermaid, and one for packages that that use node APIs that are not available in the browser, like the AWS SDK.

 ## To run